In this ultimate how to implement guide to ISO 27001 Annex A 8.13 Information Backup, you will learn directly from an ISO 27001 Lead Auditor:

 Implementing ISO 27001 Annex A 8.13 is a critical resilience control that mandates the regular creation and testing of information backups to ensure data recoverability.
 By defining Recovery Point Objectives (RPO) and Recovery Time Objectives (RTO), organizations protect against data loss, ransomware, and system failures, ensuring business continuity through proven restoration capabilities.

-ISO 27001 Annex A Information Backup Implementation Checklist
+ISO 27001 Information Backup Implementation Checklist

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 8.13.
 Compliance requires a proven, tested capacity to restore operations after a catastrophic failure, not just a screenshot of a “Job Successful” notification in a backup console.